mzattera/v4j/docs/003/index.md

 #### Pharmaceutical Pages

-Those pages tend to cluster together, net to but separated from Herbal A; to be noticed that all Pharmaceutical pages are written using Courier's language A and many Herbal A pages appears bounded with Pharmaceutical pages in the same parchment.
+Those pages tend to cluster together, next to but separated from Herbal A; to be noticed that all Pharmaceutical pages are written using Courier's language A and many Herbal A pages appears bounded with Pharmaceutical pages in the same parchment.

 ![T-SNE visualization of Voynich Pharmaceutical pages](images/SNE - Pages - PA.PNG)